ibm-cloud-docs/discovery-data/pricing-plans.md

 -   Unlimited queries per month
 -   Unlimited documents
 -   Up to 100 projects
--   Up to 300 collections
+-   Up to 300 collections (Up to 5 collections for all project types except Content Mining, which supports 1.)
 -   Up to 10 MB document size
 -   Up to 10 custom Watson Knowledge Studio machine learning models
 -   Up to 100 custom fields for Smart Document Understanding model and model import and export